1Kingslayer/workdaysced/README.md

-# Work day scheduler
+# Easy to use work day scheduler!
 ## Purpose
-To give someone the ability to plan out there day with ease.
+To give someone the ability to plan out there work day with ease!

 ## Built With
 * HTML